 21 Things to do in Sigiriya, Sri Lanka

-Sigiriya is a small town that has become famous because of one thing – Sigiriya Rock (or Lion Rock as some call it.)
+Sigiriya, Sri Lanka is a small town that has become famous because of one particular attraction – Sigiriya Rock (or Lion Rock as some call it.)
 It’s easily one of the most impressive places to see in Sri Lanka.

 But, there are so many other things (some may even say BETTER) things to do in Sigiriya and nearby.

 To be honest, I actually didn’t even climb Sigiriya Rock (gasp!)
 Yes, I went all the way to Sigiriya and didn’t climb THE rock.

 So what DID I do?

 Lots.
 Tons actually!
 I loved Sigiriya and I discovered a side to Sigiriya most people don’t have time for or even bother looking for.
 With all of the exploring I did, I discovered 21 amazing things to do in Sigiriya (and only one of them involves climbing Sigiriya Rock.)

 So, if you want to really explore the cultural center of Sri Lanka then this list of places to visit in Sigiriya and things to do is a great place to start!